wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deis-cluster.md

 The following steps show how to deploy a "Hello World" Go application to the cluster.
 The steps are based on [Deis documentation](http://docs.deis.io/en/latest/using_deis/using-dockerfiles/#using-dockerfiles).

-1. For the routing mesh to work properly, you’ll need to have a wildcard A record for your domain pointing to the public IP of the load balancer.
+1. For the routing mesh to work properly, you'll need to have a wildcard A record for your domain pointing to the public IP of the load balancer.
 The following screenshot shows the A record for a sample domain registration on GoDaddy:

     ![Godaddy A record](./media/virtual-machines-deis-cluster/go-daddy.png)
 <p />